Vaginal Atrophy Treatment near Charlotte, NC

 Vaginal atrophy, or atrophic vaginitis, is often a natural side effect of menopause.
 This condition is considered to be a sexual dysfunction and includes symptoms of vaginal dryness, inflammation, and general discomfort of the genital region due to thinning tissues within the vaginal wall.
-Dr. Tapscott is a fellowship-trained board-certified urologist with extensive experience diagnosing and treating patients for vaginal atrophy.
-Call (704) 766-1147 to schedule an appointment at her Huntersville, NC office today!
+Dr. Ashley Tapscott is fellowship-trained at the Cleveland Clinic and a board-certified urologist with extensive experience diagnosing and treating patients for vaginal atrophy.

 During a woman’s lifetime, her estrogen hormones help to keep the vagina well lubricated and supple.
 However, these hormone levels typically die down as a woman transitions through menopause, which typically leads to a variety of unique symptoms and conditions, including vaginal atrophy.